Gardening: The Secret to a Happier, Healthier Senior Life!

 2. Opportunity To Connect With Nature

-As we age, staying connected with nature become increasingly important as it helps reduce feelings of loneliness and isolation, while promoting overall wellness.
+As we age, staying connected to nature becomes increasingly essential.
+It helps reduce feelings of loneliness and isolation while promoting overall wellness.

-• Gardening allows seniors to keep up with their general garden maintenance tasks such as trimming or planting while also providing them with an opportunity to observe wildlife or simply appreciate their surroundings.
+• Gardening allows seniors to keep up with their general garden maintenance tasks, such as trimming or planting, while also allowing them to observe wildlife or simply appreciate their surroundings.

-• Usually, gardening is in the fresh air, and it can help your mood. as said before, working under the sunlight also gives us more vitamin D, which affects our mood.
-Exercise releases endorphins in your brain.
-Endorphins are chemicals produced by the body to relieve stress and pain.
+• Gardening usually involves fresh air, which can improve one's mood.
+As said before, working in sunlight also produces more vitamin D, which affects mood.
+Exercise releases endorphins in the brain, chemicals the body produces to relieve stress and pain.

 3. Exercise And Balance Maintenance

-Seniors often have difficulty generating new ideas for exercise and are prone to balance problems due to physical weakness or other medical conditions.
+Seniors often have difficulty generating new exercise ideas and are prone to balance problems due to physical weakness or other medical conditions.
 Gardening offers an effective way to increase balance strength in a safe environment.

-• Some light gardening activities such as bending over, reaching up, squatting down for pruning tasks, or even wheelbarrowing will help joints move better without too much strain on the body - resulting in improved balance and coordination movements.
+• Some light gardening activities, such as bending over, reaching up, squatting down for pruning tasks, or even wheelbarrowing, help joints move better without straining the body, resulting in improved balance and coordination.

 • Lack of exercise can lead to a range of health issues.
 Gardening is a great way to meet your body’s need for exercise.
-The guidelines for physical activity in children and adolescents are for 60 minutes or more of moderate to vigorous exercise every day.
+The guidelines for physical activity in children and adolescents are 60 minutes or more of moderate to vigorous exercise daily.
 Adults should get at least 20 minutes of vigorous exercise a day.

 benefits of Gardening